ValeryCrane/vazhuravlev_3PW8/README.md

 - View controller with next page loading on table view scroll

 - Allow user to explore simple movie with it information from TMDB Api

+- Added possibility to select type of sort movies for request